 What Does a Deductible Include?

-General expenses for medical care that providers charge you, such as lab fees, diagnostic imaging, or procedures, will count as part of your deductible.
-It's important to note that copayments may not be included in your deductible, and this depends on the terms of your individual plan.
-You can find detailed information about which costs apply towards your deductible balance in an insurance plan's Explanation of Benefits.
+Providers may charge you for general medical expenses, including lab fees, diagnostic imaging, or procedures.
+These expenses will be counted towards your deductible.
+Please note that copayments may not be included in your deductible; this depends on the terms of your individual plan.
+For detailed information on which costs are applicable to your deductible balance, refer to your insurance plan's Explanation of Benefits.

 What Is the Relationship Between Your Deductible and Your Premium?